Black Belgians

 Afro-Belgians (Afrobelgen; Afrobelges; Afrobelgier) or Black Belgians, are defined as Belgians of Sub-Saharan African descent.

-A total of 358,268 Sub-Saharan Africans live in Belgium in 2023, comprising 3.06% of the population, according to Statistics Belgium.
-95,282 Sub-Saharan Africans live in Brussels.
+A total of 358,268 Sub-Saharan Africans lived in Belgium in 2023, comprising 3.06% of the population, according to Statistics Belgium.
+95,282 (27% of the total Sub-Saharan African population) lived in Brussels.

-Most Sub-Saharan Africans in Belgium originate from Guinea,Senegal, Democratic Republic of the Congo, Congo (country), Rwanda, and Burundi.
+Most Sub-Saharan Africans in Belgium originate from Cameroon, Mali, Guinea, Senegal, Democratic Republic of the Congo, Republic of the Congo, Rwanda, and Burundi.
 The Brussels neighborhoods of Ixelles and Matonge have large Black populations.